zelmetennani/Linkedin-Pilot/README.md

-# LinkedIn Pilot
+# LinkedIn Pilot - Cybersecurity Consultant Edition

-A web application that generates LinkedIn post ideas from blog content using OpenAI's GPT-3.5-turbo via Netlify Functions.
+A web application that generates LinkedIn post ideas from blog content, specifically designed for cybersecurity consultants and founders using founder-led marketing to demonstrate domain expertise.

 ## Features